flythereddflagg/flythereddflagg.github.io/python_book/docs/12-Math-and-Data.md

 - **Integers**

   An integer is any whole number, positive or negative (e.g. -3, -2, -1, 0, 1, 2, 3).
 This changes how it is combined with other numbers (as we will see later).
-As it happens, an integer is the only type that can be directly expressed as 1s and 0s in computer memory.
+As it happens, a positive integer is the only data type that can be directly expressed as 1s and 0s in computer memory.
 Every other data type must have an interpretation attached to it (i.e. a data type).

   The most obvious feature of an integer is that it cannot have a decimal or any fraction value.
 To have those features you need a float or a floating point number.

 - **Float**

   A floating point number or "float" for short is a number that can have a non-whole or fractional value.
 Values like `1.0`, `-0.06020`, or `16575.23` are all floats.
-A float generally takes up more memory than an integer and can give you more accuracy in mathematical calculations.
-The accuracy a computer can have is limited by how much space a float can take up.
+A float generally takes up more memory than an integer and can give you more precision in mathematical calculations.
+The precision a computer can have is limited by how much space a float can take up.

   An important note about floats and integers are that if you combine them mathematically, you will always get a float back.
-Therefore if you need to "upgrade" and integer to a float you can do so by multiplying an integer by `1.0`.
+Therefore, should you need to "upgrade" and integer to a float you can do so by multiplying an integer by `1.0`.

 ```python
 number = 2 # 'number' is an integer